Childhood and Education Journey of Manny Pacquiao in Timeline

 How education and upbringing influenced the life of Manny Pacquiao.
 A timeline of key moments.

-Manny Pacquiao, nicknamed "PacMan", is a Filipino icon celebrated as one of boxing's all-time greats.
-He holds the distinction of being the only eight-division world champion in boxing history, demonstrating unparalleled versatility and skill across weight classes.
-Beyond his boxing achievements, Pacquiao also served as a senator of the Philippines from 2016 to 2022, showcasing his commitment to public service and his nation.
+Manny Pacquiao, nicknamed "PacMan," is a Filipino boxing legend and former politician.
+He is celebrated as one of the greatest boxers ever, uniquely holding world titles across eight different weight divisions.
+Beyond his boxing achievements, Pacquiao served as a Senator in the Philippines from 2016 to 2022, marking a significant transition into public service after his illustrious sports career.

 December 17, 1978: Birth of Manny Pacquiao

-On December 17, 1978, Emmanuel Dapidran Pacquiao Sr. was born in Kibawe, Bukidnon, Philippines.
+On December 17, 1978, Emmanuel Dapidran Pacquiao was born in Kibawe, Bukidnon, Philippines, to Rosalio Pacquiao and Dionisia Dapidran.

-In 1990, Manny Pacquiao was inspired to pursue boxing after watching James "Buster" Douglas defeat Mike Tyson with his uncle Sardo Mejia.
+In 1990, Manny Pacquiao was inspired to pursue boxing after watching James "Buster" Douglas defeat Mike Tyson with his Uncle Sardo, an experience that significantly influenced his life.

 May 10, 1999: Marriage to Jinkee Jamora